Skip to content

 It was on the sixth day of their holiday that many in the party left Cattolica on one of the excursions offered by the tour operators.
 Richard and Michael had chosen three days in Rome; they had selected this excursion in England when they had booked the main holiday and paid for it in the overall cost of the package.

-The coach left at 8:30 am; everyone was rather tried and sleepy, except Mavis who kept bellowing at the top of her voice.
+The coach left at 8:30 am; everyone was rather tired and sleepy, except Mavis who kept bellowing at the top of her voice.
 ‘Betty.
 Did you remember to pack the maps?
-Where’s my passport.
+Where’s my passport?
 I can’t find my passport!’

 ‘The staple diet of the Romans – a packed lunch,’ Michael quipped.
 Inside his paper bag was cold roast chicken, a piece of cheese, a bread roll and a peach.
 ‘Simple Umbrian fare,’ Michael commented.
 The boys were hungry and ate theirs straight away.
 They opted to buy themselves some ice cream; they could choose from a vast assortment of flavours.
 Michael chose portions of strawberry and lime, for which he paid 150 lira.
 They wandered around without going too far from the coach.
 Michael immediately noticed the public conveniences: these consisted of a hole in the ground surrounded by a ramshackle metal screen full of embarrassingly large holes.
 Michael wrote: